anigwe/ord_abund_raretaxa/README.md

 ## Quick Start
 - Open crt_taraoceans.Rmd
 - Click "knit"
+- crt.Rds contains the output from the CRT function and can be loaded in case of time or memory constraints.

 ## Example Output
 ![](bray_nmds_all_crt.png)

 ## Summary
 ### What is the visualization?
+- WThis is an non-metric multidimensional scaling (NMDS) plot used to visualize the relationship between communities based on a chosen distance metric (i.e., Bray-Curtis, Unifrac, etc.).
-- Workflow using phyloseq and CRT function to identify, calculate, and visualize relative abundances and ordination of conditionally rare taxa.
-(DCM = Deep Chlorophyll Maximum Layer; MES = Mesopelagic Zone; MIX = Marine Epipelagic Mixed Layer; SRF = Surface Water Layer)
+- DCM = Deep Chlorophyll Maximum Layer; MES = Mesopelagic Zone; MIX = Marine Epipelagic Mixed Layer; SRF = Surface Water Layer

 ### What data goes in (and what preprocessing is necessary)?
 - Visualization requires otu table, taxonomy table, and metadata for creating a phyloseq object.